marioy47/blog-site/posts/js-functional-programming-advanced/index.md

 [Rémi Michelre](https://github.com/michelre) wrote 2 great articles about [currying](https://www.codementor.io/@michelre/currying-in-javascript-g6212s8qv) and [composition](https://www.codementor.io/@michelre/use-function-composition-in-javascript-gkmxos5mj).
 I highly suggest you take a look at them if you still have any doubts on those 2 concepts.

-Also, there is a great explanation on the problems with recursion in [this Jeremy Fairbank talk](https://www.youtube.com/watch?t=2723&v=FYXpOjwYzcs&feature=youtu.be) in YouTube.
+Also, there is a great explanation on the problems with recursion in [this Jeremy Fairbank talk](https://www.youtube.com/watch?t=2723&v=FYXpOjwYzcs&feature=youtu.be) in YouTube (timestamp in the link).